NokNokMLS/BigDoorWyamBlog/input/posts/2019-11-16-the-digest-november-17th-2019.md

 Tags:
   - The Digest
 ---
-**_Today the Shops are CLOSED_**
+_**Today the Shops are CLOSED**_

 _The above picture is how the Polish Nation was drawn up after the Versailles Conference post WW1_

-**Polish Nationhood/ Warsaw - New Traffic Cop Powers/ Poznan - Easy Tiger/ Krakow - Bagatella Sex Abuse/Tri-City - $3 Billion for Port/ Wroclaw - Strip Club Death/ Islamophobia in Poland/ Polish WADA Head/ TikTok Teen/ Versailles Treaty Podcast and more**
+**Sex-Ed Skirmish/ Warsaw - New Metro/ Poznan - Wife Killer is a Serial Killer?/ Krakow - Airport Soars/Tri-City - SOS Homeless Bus Rides Again/ Wroclaw - Far Right Daddy/ Katowice - Girl Hit Twice/ Netflix Nazi's/ Lewandowski & Life/ Polish Russian War Games/ US Visa's and more**

 [**If you enjoy The Digest please support and Like us on Facebook, posted every Sunday at 10 am and share to your favourite FB groups now.**](https://www.facebook.com/bigdoor24/)